theoutfield/sc_sncn_motorcontrol/module_hall/doc/index.rst

     :depth: 3

 This module provides a Service that will read and process the data coming from your Feedback Hall Sensor.
-Up to 5 clients could retrieve data from the Service through interfaces.

-When running the Hall Service, the **Reference Frequency** of the tile where the Service is allocated will be automatically changed to **250MHz**.
+This service can run independently but is meant to be used by the :ref:`Position Feedback Module <module_position_feedback>`.

 The Hall Service should always run over an **IFM Tile** so it can access the ports to your SOMANET IFM device.

 .. cssclass:: github

-  `See Module on Public Repository <https://github.com/synapticon/sc_sncn_motorcontrol/tree/master/module_hall>`_
+  `See Module on Public Repository <https://github.com/synapticon/sc_sncn_motorcontrol/tree/develop/module_hall>`_

 .. image:: images/core-diagram-hall-interface.png
    :width: 50%